Gyovana-Moriyama/Ciencias_de_Dados_em_Saude/README.md

  * Scenario03 as train and Scenario04 as test
  * Mixing both and doing a train-test split

-For each of this, we still have subdivisions:
+For each of this, we still have this subdivisions:
 * Unbalanced data, using all features
 * Unbalanced, using only features that already existed on the original tables
 * Unbalanced, removing only the feature "condition_dur"